 Faulkton is a tiny city located in the state of South Dakota.
 With a population of 823 people and just one neighborhood, Faulkton is the 100th largest community in South Dakota.

 Unlike some cities, Faulkton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Faulkton are a mix of both white- and blue-collar jobs.
-Overall, Faulkton is a city of professionals, construction workers and builders, and service providers.
-There are especially a lot of people living in Faulkton who work in teaching (11.15%), healthcare (9.29%), and sales jobs (7.43%).
+Overall, Faulkton is a city of professionals, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Faulkton who work in healthcare (14.62%), teaching (11.54%), and management occupations (8.85%).

-Being a small city, Faulkton does not have a public transit system used by locals to get to and from work.
+Faulkton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Faulkton in 2022 was $29,756, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $119,024 for a family of four.
-However, Faulkton contains both very wealthy and poor people as well.
+The per capita income in Faulkton in 2022 was $30,585, which is lower middle income relative to South Dakota and the nation.
+This equates to an annual income of $122,340 for a family of four.

 The people who call Faulkton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Faulkton residents report their race to be White, followed by Native American.
-Important ancestries of people in Faulkton include German, Irish, Norwegian, English, and Swedish.
+Important ancestries of people in Faulkton include German, English, Irish, Swedish, and Russian.

 The most common language spoken in Faulkton is English.
 Other important languages spoken here include Italian and Polish.